ChristophSchranz/christophschranz/README.md

 #### Would you like to be my patreon?

+Both projects are developed and maintained in spare time without any gage (beside few initial starting hours).
-I would like to work more on my open-source projects to provide best quality and new content regularly.
-Please consider supporting me on [Patreon](https://www.patreon.com/chris_schranz).
+I would like to work more on my open-source projects to offer a high code quality and new content regularly.
+**Please support these projects and future work now via [Patreon](https://www.patreon.com/chris_schranz).
+Thank you!**